henningway/advanced-git/README.md

 ## Get Started

-Prerequisites: Requires Linux with Java (JDK 11 or above).

 Clone this repository.
 Create a `.bin` directory inside the project.
 Go to https://github.com/babashka/babashka/releases/ and find a release in the range of [1.3.188, 1.4).
 Download the correct binary for your platform (e.g. "babashka-1.3.188-linux-amd64.tar.gz") and unpack it inside the `.bin` directory so that